FAQ:

 Why should we include ballet in my child’s dance program?

-Ballet is a perfect partner to all classes we offer.
-For dancers who hope to move up to the competitive level of dance, ballet is a must, especially in jazz, lyrical, and junior/Pre-Intermediate tap.
-Ballet gives students strength, poise, grace, turnout and technique beyond what any other dance form can offer.
+Ballet is a perfect partner to many classes we offer.
+For dancers who hope to move up to the competitive level of dance, ballet is a must, especially in Jazz, Lyrical, and Contemporary.
+Ballet is a helpful foundation for a dancers technique in many disciplines as well as being a beautiful dance form in its own right.

 Can parents observe classes?

-Yes, we have one or two open houses during the dance season where you are invited into the studio to watch a class.
-Two family members per dancer will be invited in, and we will also open the class on Zoom for extra family members to join in on the fun. cameras and video cameras are welcome!
-We do not allow outdoor shoes, food or drink in the studios.
+YES, we have two open houses during the dance season where you are invited into the studio to watch a class.
+Two family members per dancer will be invited per open house class.
+Cameras and video cameras are welcome as long as the content you post is solely of your own child.
+We do not allow outdoor shoes, food or drink (other than water) in the studios.

 Are there additional performance opportunities in addition to the year-end recital?

 In addition to the year-end recital many students also participate in one or more dance conventions and competitions during the dance season.
 If you think your child may be interested in this opportunity we hold auditions in June.
-Other dance opportunities include the Triple Threat dance convention, NUVO dance convention, Candance, Move, The View Dance Challenge, and out of country and province dance festivals.
-DBSD students also have performed at senior’s homes, street fairs and other community events.
+We also hold a yearly show in winter called “NEW WORKS” participation in this show is by invitation.
+Information will be emailed out and posted on our instagram @dbsd_official.

 My child is interested in participating on the competition teams, how do we go about getting involved?